-77. UNEP will support sustainable habitat management through transformative processes and outcomes, including large-scale ecosystem restoration, complemented by social and behaviour change, to minimize damage to highly valued ecosystems, including damage from disasters, conflict and climate change.
+77. UNEP will support sustainable habitat management through transformative processes and outcomes, including large-scale ecosystem restoration, complimented by social and behaviour change, to minimize damage to highly valued ecosystems, including damage from disasters, conflict and climate change.
 UNEP will support Member States' actions to prevent and mitigate ecosystem degradation to restore nature and build back resilience, including through ecosystem-based approaches to disaster risk reduction.
-For forest ecosystems, UNEP will work with partners and through networks on advancing and strengthening the United Nations Collaborative Programme on Reducing Emissions from Deforestation and Forest Degradation.
+For forest ecosystems, UNEP will work with partners and through networks on advancing and strengthening the United Nations Collaborative Programme on Reducing Emissions from Deforestation and Forest Degradation in Developing Countries (UN-REDD) as a platform for halting forest loss and degradation.
 Together with FAO, UNEP will lead the United Nations system in implementing the United Nations Decade on Ecosystem Restoration 2021-2030 in marine, freshwater and terrestrial ecosystems.
 For all freshwater ecosystems (lakes, rivers, wetlands, groundwater), UNEP will drive responsible, freshwater-inclusive decision-making, using state-of-the-art tools and near-real-time data to illicit local watershed and transboundary action to protect freshwater biodiversity.